Passwordless authentication options for Azure Active Directory

 The following providers offer FIDO2 security keys of different form factors that are known to be compatible with the passwordless experience.
 We encourage you to evaluate the security properties of these keys by contacting the vendor as well as FIDO Alliance.

 If you're a vendor and want to get your device on this list of supported devices, check out our guidance on how to become a Microsoft-compatible FIDO2 security key vendor.

 Administrators can enable passwordless authentication methods for their tenant.

 Administrators can target all users or select users/groups within their tenant for each method.

-- End users can register and manage these passwordless authentication methods in their account portal
+Users can register and manage these passwordless authentication methods in their account portal.

-- End users can sign in with these passwordless authentication methods
+Users can sign in with these passwordless authentication methods:

-- Microsoft Authenticator App: Works in scenarios where Azure AD authentication is used, including across all browsers, during Windows 10 Out Of Box (OOBE) setup, and with integrated mobile apps on any operating system.
+- Microsoft Authenticator App: Works in scenarios where Azure AD authentication is used, including across all browsers, during Windows 10 setup, and with integrated mobile apps on any operating system.